 Tier 3 and 4 members are generally eligible for a service retirement benefit of 1.67% per year of credited service times FAS for less than 20 years of service, 2.0% per year for 20 to 30 years of service, and 60% of FAS plus 1.5% per year for service beyond 30 years.
-Tier 3 and 4 members may retire as early as age 55 with five years of state service credit.
+Tier 5 members may retire as early as age 55 with five years of state service credit.
 An age factor applies for Tier 3 and 4 members who retire before age 62 with less than 30 years of service.

-Tier 5 members are generally eligible for a service retirement benefit of 1.67% per year of credited service times FAS for less than 20 years of service, 1.75% per year for 20 years of service, and 35% of FAS plus 2% per year for service beyond 20 years.
-Tier 6 members may retire as early as age 55 with 10 years of service credit.
+Tier 5 members are generally eligible for a service retirement benefit of 1.67% per year of credited service times FAS for less than 25 years of service, 2% per year for 25-30 years of service, and 60% of FAS plus 2% per year for service beyond 20 years.
+Tier 6 members may retire as early as age 55 with 5 years of service credit.
 An age factor applies to Tier 5 members who retire before age 57 or retire between age 57 and 62 with less than 30 years of service.

 Tier 6 members are generally eligible for a service retirement benefit of 1.67% per year of credited service times FAS for less than 20 years of service, 1.75% per year for 20 years of service, and 35% of FAS plus 2% per year for service beyond 20 years.
-Tier 6 members may retire as early as age 55 with 10 years of state service credit.
+Tier 6 members may retire as early as age 55 with 5 years of state service credit.
 An age factor applies for Tier 6 members who retire before age 63.
+In addition, vested Tier 6 members with an inactive membership must be at least 63 to retire.